--COVID-19 and cyclone Gabrielle -GFC and Canterbury earthquake Source: Stats NZ, Macrobond, ANZ Research
+-COVID-19 and Cyclone Gabrielle -GFC and Canterbury earthquake Source: Stats NZ, Macrobond, ANZ Research

 Meanwhile, despite the fact that the economy is still clearly stretched and the RBNZ is having to inflict pain on households and businesses via a higher OCR, core Crown expenditure as a share of GDP is expected to remain at elevated levels for quite some time.
-The GFC and Canterbury earthquakes were met with six consecutive years of OBEGAL deficits, the same number of years as forecast in May's Budget Update (figure 6), but the Pre-election Update forecast is expected to clock in at seven consecutive years.
+The GFC and Canterbury earthquakes were met with six consecutive years of OBEGAL deficits.
+The Pre-election update forecasts suggest clocks this at seven years in deficit (figure 6).